jpfrezzarin/sphinx-and-read-the-docs-sample/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Sphinx And Read The Docs Sample's documentation!
+Sphinx And ReadTheDocs Sample documentation!
 ===========================================================

 Another simple header